 This is a script for making a vote plan with potential voters - like people in your NCJW Section.
-When people visualize going to vote, they are much more likely to show up on Election Day.
+When people have visualized going to vote, they are much more likely to show up on Election Day.
 It is also a terrific way to engage your local NCJW members!

+Sample Script:

-Sample Script: Hello, may I please speak with?
+Hello, may I please speak with ?
 My name is and I am from the National Council of Jewish Women [Section name].
-I am calling to remind you that an election is coming up in your area and want to offer a friendly reminder to vote on [date of election].
+I am calling to remind you that an election is coming up in your area and to offer a friendly reminder to vote on [date of election].
 Can we count on you to vote?

+If no:

-If no: I'm sorry to hear that, is there anything holding you back from voting?
+I'm sorry to hear that.
+Is there anything holding you back from voting?
 Can I help you figure out where and when you can vote on Election Day?
 (If yes to wanting help on voting, see below to help them plan to vote.)

 Thank you very much for your time.
-If you change your mind and decide to vote, a reminder that polls are open from to All elections are important, and every vote will count.
-If yes: Great!
+If you change your mind and decide to vote, polls are open from to on [date of election].
+All elections are important, and every vote will count.

+If yes:

+Great!
 Do you know what time you are planning to vote: Morning, Afternoon, or Evening?

 That sounds great!
-As a reminder, polls are open from to Do you know where your polling place is?
-(If no, look up their polling location on your county or state election website) Great!
+As a reminder, polls are open from to .
+Do you know where your polling place is?
+(If no, look up their polling location on your county or state election website)

+Great!
 Do you need a ride to vote, information on public transportation information?
 Do you have access to childcare if you need it?
 Only ask this question if you are prepared to connect them with resources to help with transportation or childcare or help them think through talking to families or friends who could help.

 Do you know another voter you could bring with you?
 Thank you so much for voting!

-Remember to be conversational.
-Even if they have already voted, use this opportunity to highlight upcoming Section events or other opportunities with NCJW.
-Show people you are invested in them as members and fellow advocates, not just as voters.